How a Debt Management Plan Could Help You Get Back on Track

 Table of Contents

 How much would your life improve if your bills were on track?
-Less financial stress can benefit you both practically and psychologically.
-A debt management plan (DMP) helps you reduce your total debt and can increase your credit score.
+Having less financial stress can benefit you both practically and psychologically.
+A debt management plan (DMP) could help you pay off your unsecured debt under the guidance of a trained credit counselor.
 When you complete your DMP, relief is a wonderful feeling.

-Learn more from our experts about DMPs and whether this is the right option for you.
+Learn more from our experts about DMPs and whether this is the right debt relief option for you.

 Debt management is a type of repayment plan set up by a credit counseling agency and the creditors to which you owe money.
-All parties agree to the plan on how the money is paid out.
+Credit counseling agencies are nonprofit organizations typically funded by credit card issuers.
+You and your creditors agree to the plan on how the money is paid out.
 Each month, you deposit money into an account with the credit counselor, and this money goes toward paying your credit card or other unsecured debt, such as medical bills.
-The DMP continues until your debt is repaid.
+The DMP continues until your debt is repaid, usually three to five years.

 Feeling overwhelmed about your debts is one sign that you could use a DMP.
 Does it seem that your balance never decreases, even though you make payments each month?
 While this is cause for concern, any of the following are red flags: